ika-roa/refactoring_to_patterns/README.md

 ### Chain Constructors
 Different constructors of a class are refactored so that they all call a common catch-all constructor in order to reduce duplication.
 This refactoring might be used as a preliminary step to "Replace Constructors with Creation Methods".

+### Factory pattern
+Basic implementation of a factory design pattern.